 - Check the toe box.
 There should be sufficient space in this area.
 You should not feel any pinching, particularly on the sides of the forefoot.

 - Slide your foot inside the shoe until your toes touch the front.
-See if you can easily slip a finger between the heel of the shoe and your own.
+Then, see if you can easily slip a finger between the heel of the shoe and your own.

 - Wear the shoes and walk around to check if your foot slides forward or your heel lifts off the shoes.
 If they do, the shoes are too big.

 - If you feel parts of your feet getting warmer as you walk around, the shoes are too tight.